St Michael and All Angels, Middlewich: History

 Parts of the church date from the 12th century, possibly the lower portion of the tower, but more likely the narrow arcade of the east bay.
 Most of the church was built during the period between about 1480 and 1520 when the nave clerestory was added, new windows were inserted, the Lady chapel was built at the east end of the south aisle and a two-storey porch was added to the south side.
 In the following century the Kinderton chapel was added at the east end of the north aisle.
-The church was damaged during the Civil War, particularly during the First Battle of Middlewich in March 1643, when the Royalists used it as a place of sanctuary.
+The church was damaged during the English Civil War, particularly during the First Battle of Middlewich in March 1643, when the Royalists used it as a place of sanctuary.
 In 1801 restorations were carried out, including moving the Venables screen into the tower.
 In 1857 a window was added to the memory of John Hulse.
 In 1857–60 the north aisle and Kinderton chapel were remodelled by Joseph Clarke.
 This was a part of a general remodelling of the church, which included removing the whitewash from the interior of the church to reveal the sandstone appearance seen today.